ghoomfrog/silili/README.md

 *kata sun sun un sun tutu* — 412 (in senary) — 152 (in decimal)

-Multiple *sun*'s next to each other are multiplied alongside the digit that comes immediately before *sun*.
+*sun*'s next to each other are multiplied alongside the digit that comes immediately before *sun*.

 *kata sun sun* — 4×6×6